We Go The Extra Distance For Our Clients

 Proving Negligence in a Wrongful Death Claim

 Proving negligence is essential in a successful wrongful death claim.
-Atlanta wrongful death lawyers at Ashenden & Associates can help you prove the following elements of negligence:
+Sandy Springs wrongful death lawyers at Ashenden & Associates can help you prove the following elements of negligence:

 - Duty of Care: Every single person owes each other a specific duty of care.
 For example, doctors are required to abide by a medical standard of care.
 This basically means that everyone must be careful in their day-to-day actions in order to keep each other safe.